All Tomorrow's Parties (festival): History

+At first, the festival was sponsorship-free and the organisers and artists stayed in the same accommodation as the fans.

+In 2002, ATP Festival expanded to the US, and several events took place there in subsequent years.

+In 2007, the curators allowed festival-goers to pick the line-up by organising a voting process for all ticket holders in the months running up to the event.
+This was repeated in May 2009.
+The 2007 festival took place at Butlin's Minehead.

-In 2002, the festival expanded to the US, and several events took place there in subsequent years.
-The organisation also became involved in booking stages at the Pitchfork Music Festival and the Primavera Sound Festival in Barcelona, Spain.
-In 2008, All Tomorrow's Parties ran their first East Coast USA festival, which took place at Kutsher's Hotel and Country Club, Monticello, New York.
+In 2008, ATP ran their first East Coast USA festival, which took place at Kutsher's Hotel and Country Club, Monticello, New York.

 In January 2009, the festival took place for the first time in Australia, with events in Brisbane, Sydney and Mount Buller (in Victoria) all curated by Nick Cave & The Bad Seeds.

-The organisation that put on these festivals also promoted concerts in London and the rest of the United Kingdom, curated the yearly Don't Look Back concert series and ran the record label ATP Recordings.

-All Tomorrow's Parties, as with a number of modern festivals, embraced a variety of artistic genres.
-Most festival events featured art exhibitions and cinema programmes (in the US, ATP collaborated with Criterion to present cinema highlighted by appearances from Paul Schrader and Jim Jarmusch), and others featured spoken word performances, stand-up comedy, and book clubs.

-In 2007 the curators allowed festival-goers to pick the line-up by organising a voting process for all ticketholders in the months running up to the event, and this was repeated in May 2009.
-The 2007 festival took place at Butlin's Minehead.
-In the years before 2013, when ATP announced they were ceasing to hold residential festivals in the UK, the festival took place up to three or four times a year in the UK (in May and then in December for the 'Nightmare Before Christmas').
-UK festivals were planned to recommence in 2015, moving to Pontins Prestatyn.

 In 2009, Warp Films released a feature-length documentary about the festival named All Tomorrow's Parties.
 It premiered at the SXSW Film Festival, and then premiered in the UK at Edinburgh in June.
 In October 2009 the film was screened at a number of 'one night only' UK theatrical screenings also featuring live music from Les Savy Fav, who feature in the film and have long been mainstays of All Tomorrow's Parties line-ups.

 In 2010, ATP announced "I'll Be Your Mirror", a series of events to take place in cities around the world named after the B-side to the original 1966 "All Tomorrow's Parties" single by the Velvet Underground.
 These events still involved a curator choosing all the music and films that play at the event, but without the holiday resort accommodation.
 The first event took place in Tokyo, Japan in February 2011.